DenizAydin99/AirflowWeatherReport/README.md

 # WeatherReportETL

-This project is an ETL pipeline designed to fetch weather data from the [OpenWeatherMap API](https://openweathermap.org/), perform data quality checks, and load the data into a PostgreSQL database.
-The entire workflow is orchestrated using Apache Airflow and containerized with Docker and Docker Compose.
+This project is a batch processing ETL pipeline designed to fetch weather data from the [OpenWeatherMap API](https://openweathermap.org/).
+In this project, a star schema design was applied to demonstrate data modeling practices and PostgreSQL was utilized as a Data Warehouse.
+After fetching data from the API, the pipeline persists the data in a staging table to separate the staging area from the analysis-ready data.
+Afterwards, the pipeline applies transformations and performs data quality checks with dbt.
+After the quality checks, data will be moved to its final destination (dimension and fact tables).

+This project is fully containerized and the entire workflow is orchestrated with Apache Airflow.

 ## Table of Contents